Updated May 20, 2016

 Uniforms and arms of military personnel.
 Ala.
 Code 31-2-78

 This list includes some of the more commonly used Alabama bankruptcy exemptions, but there are numerous other exemptions available to protect specific property.
-Alabama updates its exemptions periodically.
-You can verify the current exemption values by clicking on the link for the Code of Alabama on the website of the Alabama Legislature.
-(You can learn more about this at Nolo’s Legal Research Center).
+The Alabama Treasury will adjust the exemption amounts for inflaction every three years, beginning on July 1, 2017.